KarimOsmanGH/CiteFinder/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software owned by CiteFinder.
+All rights reserved.
+See the [LICENSE](LICENSE) file for details.

+For licensing inquiries, contact: support@citefinder.app

 ## 🙏 Acknowledgments